teamsempo/CryptoCollateralizedVouchers/README.md

-# Stable Voucher
+#Crypto Collateralized Vouchers

-> Stable Voucher allows distributions of crypto to be [KYC](https://en.wikipedia.org/wiki/Know_your_customer) compliant 💸
+> Crypto Collateralized Vouchers allow distributions of crypto relief to be compliant with Government requirements such as [KYC](https://en.wikipedia.org/wiki/Know_your_customer) around the world  💸

 * Currently deployed on the kovan test net